Health and Wellness Support

 Support Services

-If you are in crisis after hours, you can call Safety and Security (603-646-4000) to speak with the on-call Dicks House Counselor.
+If you are in crisis after hours, you can call Safety and Security (603-646-4000) and ask to speak with the on-call Dicks House Counselor.

 DIFFERENCE BETWEEN CONFIDENTIAL AND PRIVATE RESOURCES